JuliusOrtstadt/BB_8/README.md

 So, in basic terms, this is the strategie our robot follows to find the black tile and get back to where he started.

 This is the only simple solutions or maybe the only solution, I will explain why.
-So first why not try to make a matrix from the labyrinth to navigate in it, well because we dont have enough sensor (encoder could be great or distance sensor with a big range).
+So first, why not try to make a matrix from the labyrinth to navigate in it, well because we don't have enough sensor (a motor encoder could be great or distance sensor with a big range).
-Also because following the computer the simulation doens't run on the same speed and the millis method from arduino is based on real time and not the simulation time.
+Also because, depending on the computer, the simulation doens't run on the same speed and the millis method from arduino is based on real time and not the simulation time.
-This last problem was also really anoying to detect the red and balck tiles because the timer is based on a timer to make the difference between the black lines and the black tile.
+This led to another problem, which was detecting the red and black tiles, this also really quite difficult to solve because the timer is based on a timer to make the difference between the black lines and the black tile.
-Also we cannot detect in a realiable manner the lines on the ground because often the light sensor detects red when it is between the balck line and the white tile.
+Also we cannot detect in a realiable manner the lines on the ground because often the light sensor detects red when it is between the black line and the white tile.
-Last problem, we cannot have acces to all sensors on the robot whith analog entries because there are only 6 on the Arduino and wa have 8 sensors so we to make a choice.
+Last problem, we cannot have acces to all sensors on the robot whith analog entries because there are only 6 on the Arduino and wa have 8 sensors so we had make a choice.

 ## The code
 Let's go over some of our code:
-We have one class Robot that represents our robot and it has multiple methods representing it's capabilities.
+We have one class Robot that represents our robot and it has multiple methods representing its capabilities.
-In the "loop" function of arduino whe have "findBlackTile" that fulfills the robots mission OR whe have the "test" method that allows us to tst parts of the code with ease.
+In the "loop" function of arduino we have "findBlackTile" that fulfills the robots mission OR we have the "test" method that allows us to test parts of the code with ease.

 - The "findBlackTile" method.
 This method basically combines all the logic the robot is going to do.